This page was updated on 12 September 2022. To view changes, please see page updates

 - confirm the application is properly made—refer to Receive and process carer application documents).

-- do not complete the Child Safety section of the APA form
+- do not complete the Central Screening Unit section of the APA inital form

-- provide the APA form to the Central screening unit (CSU) for the commencement of child protection and personal history checks.
+- provide the APA initial form to the CSU for the commencement of child protection and personal history checks.

-A Child Safety staff member will complete the remaining fields in the APA to:
+A Child Safety staff member will complete the remaining fields in the APA initial form to:

 - confirm that the applicants and adult household members identity has been verified—refer to Verify identity